 The FDA maintains a stringent list of clinical research study requirements, but the practice of informed consent may be the most important.
 Per the FDA website, informed consent is “a process used by researchers to provide potential and enrolled participants with information about a clinical study.”
 This information helps participants give consent; in other words, it helps them decide whether they want to participate in any given study.
 The informed consent process outlines a number of trial specifics, including risks, potential benefits, and alternatives associated with the study.
 The FDA generally requires that a participant sign an official informed consent document before joining a study.
 However, this document is not a binding contract.
 Ultimately, participants may withdraw from a study at any time.

 The FDA also requires that any federally-supported, FDA-regulated clinical study is reviewed, approved, and monitored by an external board.
 These boards are known as institutional review boards, or IRBs.
 The FDA’s website explains that these boards typically involve doctors, researchers, and other members of the medical community.
 The boards may also contain members of applicable federal agencies.
 The boards’ responsibilities include managing general ethical boundaries, reviewing the informed consent document, and more.
 Ultimately, these boards exist to protect participants and consumers alike.

-If you’re preparing to enroll in a clinical trial, rest assured knowing the Food and Drug Administration has your best interest at heart.
-FDA clinical trial requirements exist to protect trial participants while ensuring a medically sound, unbiased trial process.
-For more information on the FDA’s role, check out the agency’s designated clinical trial database.
+If you’re preparing to enroll in a clinical research study, rest assured knowing the Food and Drug Administration has your best interest at heart.
+FDA clinical research study requirements exist to protect trial participants while ensuring a medically sound, unbiased trial process.
+For more information on the FDA’s role, check out the agency’s designated clinical research study database.